-- SPEA-H 267 Career Development and Planning - SPEA-H 466 Public Health Field Experience the first semester they are accepted into the program.
-In order for an internship to satsify the experientisl learning requirement (SPEA-H 466), students must:
+- SPEA-H 267 Career Development and Planning - SPEA-H 466 Public Health Field Experience

-Each B.S.P.H student is required to complete an internship experience.
+Each B.S.P.H. student is required to complete an internship experience.
 Internships give students an excellent opportunity to apply classroom theory and techniques to real life experiences.
-Students should register for SPEA-H 267
+Students should register for SPEA-H 267 the first semester they are accepted into the program.